top of page

 NASA - "Road Transportation Emerges as Key Driver of Warming"

 What does this look like on the ground?
 Well, Germany had one of the most aggressive greenhouse gas reduction strategies on earth a decade ago: down 40% by 2020.
 In a country with such large energy and manufacturing sectors this was seen as effectively impossible.
-But by 2020 the country had invested almost $600 billion toward a low-carbon energy solutions and cut GHG emissions across industry, agriculture, and all sectors by a tremendous 28%.
+But they did it.
+By 2020 the country had invested almost $600 billion toward low-carbon energy solutions and cut GHG emissions across industry, agriculture, and more by a tremendous 28%.
 But they missed their mark precisely because the auto industry, in one of the largest vehicle manufacturing nations on earth, was not on board.
-Vehicle ownership boomed as the economy grew and this resulted in, instead of reductions, a 2.3% increase of emissions in the transportation sector.
+Vehicle ownership boomed as the economy grew and this resulted in, instead of reductions, a 2.3% increase of emissions in the already gargantuan transportation sector.
+So, you see, you can do everything imaginable and more and still fail by not sufficiently addressing internal combustion-powered elephant in the room.

-So, individuals have more agency and responsibility than we tend to think.
-And, if you were to ask me, if you want to do something I'd say you should have kids and eat steak but drop your onerous and costly dependence on diesel, gas, and electric vehicles.
+All that is to say, individuals have more agency and responsibility than we tend to think.
+And, if you were to ask me, if you want to do something about climate change, I'd say you should have kids and eat steak but drop your onerous and costly dependence on diesel, gas, and, yes, even electric vehicles.

 FEATURED